 Background pattern

-Tandemact 30 mg/4 mg comprimidos
+TANDEMACT 30 mg/4 mg TABLETS

-About the medication
+About the medicine

 Introduction

-Package Insert: Information for the Patient
+Package Leaflet: Information for the Patient

-Tandemact 30 mg/2 mg Tablets
+Tandemact 30 mg/2 mg tablets

-Tandemact 30 mg/4 mg Tablets
+Tandemact 30 mg/4 mg tablets

-Read this package insert carefully before starting to take this medication, as it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this package insert, as you may need to refer to it again.
+• Keep this leaflet, you may need to read it again.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-1. How to Take Tandemact
+1. How to take Tandemact

-2. Possible Adverse Effects
+2. Possible side effects

 3. Storage of Tandemact

-1. Contents of the Package and Additional Information
+1. Contents of the pack and further information

 1. What is Tandemact and what is it used for

-2 diabetes by increasing the amount of available insulin and helping the body to use it more effectively.
-Your doctor will monitor the effect of Tandemact on you between 3 and 6 months after starting treatment.
+Tandemact helps control blood sugar levels in people with type 2 diabetes by increasing the amount of insulin available and helping the body use it better.
+Your doctor will check the effect that Tandemact is having on you between 3 and 6 months after you start treatment.

 Do not take Tandemact